pixelpicosean/lesser-panda/README.md

 ### 0.4.0-dev

+- Add simple `Tilemap` support for both built-in format or Tiled JSON map(some custom properties are required)
 - Add `Timer.now` to represent time passed since game started.
 - Add `top` and `bottom` properties to `Camera` object.
 - Add `width` and `height` properties to `physics.Body`, which map to `shape.width` and `shape.height`.